 Some manufacturers are starting to shy away from the idea of separate men's and women's road bikes and simply offer a standard model.
-All of the bikes in our roundup will work for women riders, but where a manufacturer does offer a female specific alternative we've included that too.
+All of the bikes in our roundup will work for women riders, perhaps with a change of saddle, but where a manufacturer does offer a female specific alternative we've included that too.

 What can you expect for your money?

-Traditionally bike makers choose one of two tactics when building a bike for a particular price point - use a cheaper frame with a higher spec of componentry, which should deliver a good bike at an eye-catching price, but limits upgrade potential.
-Or, go for a better quality frame, but down-spec some of the componentry to bring the complete package in under the desired price point on the basis that the buyer can replace parts as they wear out with better quality ones more in keeping with the frame.
+Traditionally bike makers choose one of two tactics when building a bike for a particular price point.
+Some use a cheaper frame with a higher spec of componentry, which should deliver a good bike at an eye-catching price, but limits upgrade potential.
+Others go for a better quality frame, but down-spec some of the componentry to bring the complete package in under the desired price point on the basis that the buyer can replace parts as they wear out with better quality ones more in keeping with the frame.

 It's all in the frame

 As this roundup shows, most — but not all — bikes at this price feature aluminium frames.
 The latest generation of aluminium bikes offer a fantastic combination of performance and value.
 It's a cliché because it's true that when it comes to bangs per buck performance you can't beat an aluminium bike.
 It's a very good material for bike frames, both light and stiff, two very desirable features in a bike frame.
 Modern aluminium frames are also comfortable too — gone are the days when you would expect a harsh ride from an aluminium bike.